My Hero Academia season 2

-The second season of My Hero Academia anime television series was produced by Bones and directed by Kenji Nagasaki, with Yōsuke Kuroda handling series composition, Yoshihiko Umakoshi providing character designs and Yuki Hayashi composed the music.
+The second season of the My Hero Academia anime television series was produced by Bones and directed by Kenji Nagasaki, with Yōsuke Kuroda handling series composition, Yoshihiko Umakoshi providing character designs and Yuki Hayashi composed the music.
 Like the first season, it adapts Kōhei Horikoshi's original manga series of the same name from the rest of the 3rd volume through the end of the 8th volume over 25 episodes.
 It covers the "U.A.
 Sports Festival" (chapters 22–44), "Vs. Hero Killer" (chapters 45–59), and "Final Exams" arcs (chapters 60–69), with the exception of episode 13.5 (recap) and chapter 70 (which is the separate storyline from the season arcs).
+The season aired from April 1 to September 30, 2017, on ytv and NTV in Japan.

-The season follows Izuku Midoriya, who had given a chance to show off his Quirk along with his classmates in the Sports Festival, in which the Pro Heroes can hire them as their internships.
-Later, things are getting worse in Hosu City as the Hero Killer: Stain appears, eventually leading to a confrontation with the League of Villains and the young Hero interns.
+The season follows Izuku Midoriya, who has been given a chance to show off his Quirk along with his classmates in the Sports Festival, in which the Pro Heroes can hire the students as their interns.
+Later, things are getting worse in Hosu City as Stain appears, eventually leading to a confrontation with the League of Villains and the young Hero interns.
 As the first semester nearly approached its end, the Class 1-A students facing off against their teachers in combat during the final exams.
 While facing their adversity, Izuku and Bakugo must put their differences aside in facing against their idol.

-The season ran from April 1 to September 30, 2017, on ytv and NTV in Japan, and Toho released the season on DVD and Blu-ray in eight compilations, each containing two to four episodes, between July 19, 2017, and February 14, 2018.
+Toho released the season on DVD and Blu-ray in eight compilations, each containing two to four episodes, between July 19, 2017, and February 14, 2018.
 Funimation licensed the season for an English-language release in North America and released it in two compilations on April 3 and June 5, 2018.
 Like the previous season, FunimationNow, Crunchyroll and Hulu are streaming the season outside of Asia as it airs.
 Animax Asia is simulcasting the season in the same day it airs.
 Funimation's adaptation ran from August 11, 2018, to February 24, 2019, on Adult Swim's Toonami block.

 The second season makes use of four pieces of theme music: two opening themes and two ending themes.
 The first opening theme, used for the first thirteen episodes, is "Peace Sign" (ピースサイン) performed by Kenshi Yonezu and the first ending theme is "Dakara, Hitori ja nai" (だから、ひとりじゃない, Therefore, I am not Alone), performed by Little Glee Monster.
 For the rest of the season, the second opening theme is "Sora ni Utaeba" (空に歌えば, Singin' to the Sky) performed by amazarashi and the ending theme is "Datte Atashi no Hero" (だってアタシのヒーロー, Still My Hero) by LiSA.